 Wastewater testing requires a strategy to be able to measure a specifically defined population.
 In reviewing all University of Maine System campuses, we found that some specific campus sewer systems are not set up in a way to facilitate sampling of campus wastewater before it mixes with wastewater from the surrounding communities.
 Sampling of these systems would produce results that would not be specific to a campus community.
 This would make the information less useful to monitor a campus community’s health.
 We are exploring the possibility of expanding sampling and testing to other campuses where we can identify ways to appropriately isolate wastewater streams that would provide an accurate picture of results specific to that campus community.

-To complement our campus-limited testing, we test wastewater collected at the Orono Water Pollution Control Facility (accounting for contributions from the University of Maine campus and also the off-campus housing complexes where University of Maine students live, as well as the rest of the town).
+To complement our campus-limited testing, we test wastewater collected at the Farmington Wastewater Treatment Facility (which receives contributions from the University of Maine Farmington, as well as the rest of the town), and wastewater collected at the Orono Water Pollution Control Facility (accounting for contributions from the UMaine campus and also the off-campus housing complexes where UMaine students live, as well as the rest of the town).

-Throughout the fall and spring semesters, we have relied on composite sampling using ISCO composite water samplers.
+Throughout the fall and spring semesters during the 2020-21 academic year, we relied on composite sampling using ISCO composite water samplers.
 Toward the end of the spring semester, we successfully tested a passive sampling method with cotton swabs.
 Our analysis suggests that cotton swabs are an inexpensive, simpler alternative to the samplers, and that their use does not compromise our testing quality.
-Beginning in mid-May 2021, cotton swabs will be used as the primary sampling method.
-Among ongoing efforts to reduce cost, we also plan on switching qPCR testing kits and are currently in the process of optimizing new mixes based on published protocols.
+Since mid-May 2021, cotton swabs have been used as the primary sampling method, and, among ongoing efforts to reduce cost, we switched qPCR testing kits.

-During the summer, we will test wastewater from the Town of Orono.
-The University of Maine has partnered with municipalities and other organizations in Maine to assist with surveillance testing in the past and expects to continue to do so in the future.
+In addition to testing partnerships with the towns of Orono and Farmington, the University of Maine has worked with municipalities and other organizations in Maine to assist with surveillance testing in the past and expects to continue to do so in the future.

 Wastewater testing cannot specifically define the number of infected people in a community.
 Different people are known to shed virus at different rates.
 Some people may not shed virus into wastewater at all.
 In addition, wastewater testing results are influenced by other flows into the wastewater system such as rainwater, wash water, and water associated with other campus processes.